skellis46/slipbox/somatics unlimited.md

 In the visual and performing arts the highest CiteScore is for [right] Psychology of Aesthetics, Creativity and the Arts at 8.3 (or 1305 citations from 157 articles).
 Across all disciplines, Scopus's highest rated journal is [right] Ca-A Cancer Journal for Clinicians at 642.9 (69429 citations from 108 documents).

 To my mind these numbers in dance and performance indicate that we are not engaging in debates within the field.
-If there were such debates these numbers would be higher, and I think the field would be richer for it.
+If there were such debates these numbers would be higher, and I think the field would be richer for it.[^1]

+[^1]: See also Sam Dresser for just how rarely arts and humanities scholarship is cited (16%) vs science: <https://aeon.co/essays/science-is-not-the-only-form-of-knowledge-but-it-is-the-best>

 [right - blank]